olaoluwaayanbola/olaoluwaayanbola/README.md

 - 🔭 I am currently working on the backend for a social media webapplication using expressjs and MongoDB

 - 🌱 i am currently learning cloud computing

 - 📫 How to reach me: olaoluwaayanbola@gmail.com

-- Fun fact: i love reading books
+- Fun fact: i love reading books on adventure